Aeroflot Flight 3603

-Aeroflot Flight 3603 was a Tupolev Tu-154 operating a scheduled domestic passenger flight from Krasnoyarsk to Noril'sk, both in the Soviet Union, that crashed while attempting to land on 17 November 1981.
+Aeroflot Flight 3603 was a scheduled domestic passenger flight from Kraysnoyarsk Airport in Krasnoyarsk, Soviet Union, to Noril'sk Airport in Noril'sk, Soviet Union.
+On November 17, 1981, the Tupolev Tu-154 flying this route crashed while attempting to land at Noril'sk Airport.
 Of the 167 passengers and crew on board, 99 were killed in the accident.

 Accident

 It was dark and there was a low overcast with a cloud base of around 400 ft when the Tupolev Tu-154 began its approach to Noril'sk Airport.
 The aircraft was about 5,000 lb above its calculated weight and its center of gravity was beyond the forward limit for the type.
 The nose heavy condition caused Flight 3603 to descend below the glide path as it made its final approach.
 The Captain initiated a go-around maneuver, but the aeroplane impacted terrain approximately 1,500 ft short of the runway, striking a mound in an open field and sliding across the frozen ground for about 300 m.
 Four crew members and 95 passengers were killed in the accident.